 It’s been an extremely exciting, cookie-filled 2 weeks here on SBA during our 2016 cookie palooza.
 Can I admit that I’m sad to say goodbye to cookies every single day?
 Though, if we’re being honest, I’m in the middle of writing Sally’s Cookie Addiction so guess what?
 There’s still cookies every single day.
 I tested 8 new recipes for the book yesterday!

 Before I get to the recipe, I want to thank each and every one of you for the excitement and support during my cookie paloozas every year.
 As each year passes, I feel more and more confident that this blog and crazy strange blogging world is the right path for me.
-(I actually have a surprise post coming on Monday talking more about all this!)
 As we are deep into the season of giving and gratitude, I simply want to thank you for helping me confidently find my place in the world.
 And maybe, hopefully, this is a shared feeling.
 I hope that baking has given you the same calmness, confidence, and meaning.
 Um, sorry for randomly being SO SAPPY right there.

 I have one more thing to discuss, though.

 I’m truly honored to team up with The Great American Milk Drive this month.
 This is a collaborative effort between Feeding America, America’s dairy farmers, and milk companies.
 This holiday season, thanks to the generosity of donors across the country, The Great American Milk Drive will deliver its 1 MILLIONTH gallon of milk to the Feeding America network of food banks.
 This is a significant milestone and one that certainly should not go unnoticed.
 Why?
 More than 46 million Americans (12 million of them children) are served by Feeding American food banks every year.
 Milk is one of the most requested, albeit least donated items since it is perishable.
 Families and children are missing out on milk and its essential nutrients.